| |

 bulletin describes any known issues related to the updates.

-Administrators are encouraged to note these issues and test for
+Administrators are encouraged to note these issues and test for any

 potentially adverse effects.
 Administrators should consider using